walter-a-jablonowski/recent-files/tasks/-this.md

+- [-] Rename has only the new file name
+- [ ] Duplicate entries in log file for some reason (or filter)
+  - maybe file size doesn't change, chage it in file or json
 - [ ] MOVE doesn't work instead a DELETE NEW CHANGED is logged
-- [ ] Rename only the new file name
-- [ ] Shorten file if too long
+- [ ] Shorten log file if too long
-- [ ] Duplicate entries in log file for some reason (or filter)

 Advanced